 In bringing a preset amount of cash, you can leave your credit and debit cards at home.
 Leaving your cards at home will you from overspending when you see that item that you desperately want.
 It’s easy to use your card when there is something that you want.
 You can prevent that from happening by leaving your plastic at home.

 Stick to a List

 Before you go out shopping, create a list of the items that you need.
 Stick to that list and avoid making any unplanned purchases.
 If you see something that you want, add it to a wishlist for future purchase.
-Keeping an additional list will keep you from making impulse buys.
-If you add it to your list, it gives you think time and you may decide that you don’t need it after all.
+Keeping an additional list will prevent you from making impulse buys.
+If you add it to your list, it gives you think time, and you may decide that you don’t need it after all.

 Until next time,